yracine/device-type.myneurio/README.md

 /*******************************************************************************************************************/

-<b>6) Go under MyHome/Smartapps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time</b>
+<b>6) Under the ST app. go under MyHome/Smartapps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time</b>
 /*******************************************************************************************************************/

 If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again